UniK-QA: Unified Representations of Structured and Unstructured Knowledge for Open-Domain Question Answering: Modeling

-We use a retriever-reader architecture, with \emph{dense passage retriever} (DPR) \citep{DPR} as retriever and \emph{fusion-in-decoder} (FiD) \citep{FiD} as our reader, which is a seq-to-seq generative transformer.
-The dense index includes lists, tables and KB relations, as well as regular text passages.
-Retrieved documents are thus \emph{heterogeneous}, composed of a mix of all sources.
+We use a retriever-reader architecture, with \emph{dense passage retriever} (DPR) \citep{DPR} as retriever and \emph{fusion-in-decoder} (FiD) \citep{izacard-grave-2021-leveraging} as our reader.
+Structured knowledge such as tables, lists and KB relations are converted to text with simple heuristics (\secref{sec:model:kbqa}, \secref{sec:model:tables}), and we generalize DPR to retrieve from these heterogeneous documents as well as regular text passages.
 Each retrieved document is concatenated with the question, then independently encoded by the reader encoder.
 Fusion of information happens in the decoder, which computes full attention over the entire concatenated input representations.
 The overall architecture is illustrated in Figure~\ref{fig:hybridqa}.

-\paragraph{Dense retrieval} DPR consists of a dense document encoder and a question encoder, trained such that positive documents have embeddings which are close to the question embedding in dot product space.
-We follow the original DPR implementation closely, starting from BERT-base \citep{BERT} encoders, using 100-token text passages, a single negative document per question while training and the same hyper-parameters.
+\paragraph{Retriever} The DPR retriever consists of a dense document encoder and a question encoder, trained such that positive documents have embeddings closer to the question embedding in dot product space.
+We follow the original DPR implementation and hyperparameters (see~\secref{sec:implementation}).
 We further include tables, lists and KB relations in the index.
 The details of how these are processed into documents and merged are in the subsequent sections.

 One improvement we make to the training process is iterative training, where better hard negatives are mined at each step using the model at the previous step, similar to \citep{xiong2020approximate}.
-All our models, including our text-only baselines benefit from this change.
-We find 2 iterations to be sufficient.
+All models including our text-only baselines benefit from this change.
+We find 2 iterations sufficient.

-\paragraph{Fusion in decoder} The FiD reader has been demonstrated to have strong performance in the text-only setting and to be effective in fusing information from a large number of documents.
-We thus find it to be a natural candidate for source-fusion.
-We use FiD model with T5-large \citep{t5}, 100 retrieved documents as input and the originally published hyper-parameters for all experiments.
+\paragraph{Reader} The FiD reader has demonstrated strong performance in the text-only setting and effective in fusing information from a large number of documents~\citep{izacard-grave-2021-leveraging}.
+We thus find it a natural candidate for fusing knowledge from various sources.
+We use the FiD model with T5-large \citep{t5}, 100 context documents, and the original hyper-parameters for all experiments.
+See~\secref{sec:implementation} for more implementation details.